archatelain/code-for-eco-532/poly.md

 help ssc install
 ```

-For instance, once you have made tables in Stata, you can save yourself the worry of copying them by hand with add-on packages:
+For instance, once you have made tables in Stata, you can save yourself the worry of copying them by hand with add-on packages: [^1]

 ```
 ssc install estout, replace
 ```

-> **Tip: Making LateX tables with Stata**
->
-> In fact, many options exist depending on your customization needs: https://lukestein.github.io/stata-latex-workflows/
+[^1]: In fact, many options exist depending on your customization needs: https://lukestein.github.io/stata-latex-workflows/

 Let's try to dig deeper into our dataset, and ask a "real" research question: is there a relationship between business cycles and social unrest?
 Create a do-file "computing_business_cycles.do".